bagerard/graphviz-dot-hooks/README.md

 ## Rationale

-    Main goal of this was to auto-generate PNG files out of .dot files so that we have both version in repositories and we are sure that both version match and that developers don't forget to render the PNG's.
+Main goal of this was to auto-generate PNG files from .dot files so that we have both version in the repository and we are sure that both version match and developers don't forget to render the PNG whenever they edit the .dot.

 ## Hooks available